yxdunc/helloasso-tools/README.md

 ### Update Gsheet

+NB: This command expect that the google sheet format is the same as helloasso export.
+More precisely the index and email column shouldn't be moved and the data should start at the origin.

 Follow these instructions to generate a credential file for google drive and gsheet: https://gspread.readthedocs.io/en/latest/oauth2.html#enable-api-access-for-a-project

 ⚠ If you create "Service account" make sure to share the spreadsheet document with this service account by inviting its generated email address.